 - A Window of Opportunity may be opening for U.S. Energy R&D. We should be ready.
-The Modular or Multi-Machine Strategy has advantages for addressing the science and technology issues of fusion. - FIRE with a construction cost ~ \$1B, has the potential to : - address the important burning plasma issues, performance ~ ITER - investigate the strong non-linear coupling between BP and AT, - stimulate the development of reactor relevant PFC technology, and - provide generic BP science and possibly BP infrastructure for non-tokamak BP experiments in the U. S. - Some areas that need additional work to realize this potential include: - Apply recent enhanced confinement and advanced modes to FIRE - Understand conditions for enhanced confinement regimes - Compare DN relative to SN confinement, stability, divertor, etc - Complete disruption analysis, develop better disruption control/mitigation. - If a postive decision is made in this year, FIRE is ready to begin Conceptual Design in FY2003 with target of first plasmas ~ 2010.
+The Modular or Multi-Machine Strategy has advantages for addressing the science and technology issues of fusion. - A compact high field tokamak, like FIRE, has the potential: - address the important burning plasma issues, - investigate the strong non-linear coupling between BP and AT, - stimulate the development of reactor relevant PFC technology, and - provide generic BP science and possibly BP infrastructure for non-tokamak BP experiments. - Some areas that need additional work to realize this potential include: - Apply recent enhanced confinement and advanced modes to FIRE - Understand conditions for enhanced confinement regimes - Compare DN relative to SN confinement, stability, divertor, etc - Complete disruption analysis, develop better disruption control/mitigation. - Respond to FIRE Engineering Review and NSO PAC on specific physics R&D and engineering design and R&D issues.